Aid & Attendance: Special Care Pensions for Wartime Veterans

 Trust Administration: Prior Planning Prevents Problems

 This report explains the trust to ministration process.
-You need to this report if you have been named as a successor trustee to a trust.
+You need this report if you have been named as a successor trustee to a trust.

-What Every Senior Should Know About Probate
+Probate: What Every Senior Should Know

 This report explains the probate process.
-You need to this report if you do not fully understand or have concerns about the probate process so that you can make informed decisions about planning your estate.
+You need this report if you do not fully understand or have concerns about the probate process so that you can make informed decisions about planning your estate.

 Where There’s A Will, There’s Probate

 This report explains the role of a will in the probate process.
 You need this report if it is your understanding that if you have a Will your estate will not be required to be probated.

 Your Life, Your Final Say

 This report discusses the opportunities available in planning and controlling your affairs after your death, either through a will or a trust.
 You need this report if you want some say as to how your affairs are handled once you are deceased.